When I was researching my trip to Maui, it felt like there were so many things I could do – I didn’t know where to begin!

 After my visit this September, I knew I had to put together a guide to the absolute must-do experiences in Hawaii.

 If you’re planning on visiting the island of Maui, this post is for you!
-I’ll be sharing bucket list experiences to have while on your Hawaiian adventure.
+I’ll be sharing bucket list experiences to add to your Maui itinerary.

-So, here are things to do in Maui…
+Had enough planning talk?
+Here are the can’t miss things to do in Maui…

 1. Take a road trip on the road to Hana